makinteract/andreaCV/src/TalksExhibitions.md

 <dt><i>Invited Talks & Exhibitions</i> 🎙</dt>
 <dd>

+- **If All You Have is a Hammer”: Designing Digitally Augmented Physical Tools**.
+Invited talk at the _2025 Beyond Real: Exploring the Future of Human Experience in Virtual Reality workshop_, SUSTech, Shenzhen, China _(Host Seungwoo Je, 27 November 2025)_.
 - **The importance of chance**.
 Invited talk at the 2025 Fall Humanity Leadership Lecture, KAIST, Korea _(12 November 2025)_.
 - **Designing Digitally Augmented Physical Tools**.
 Invited talk at the _Forum on Future Interaction: Reimagining Human-AI Relationships!_, Yokohama, Japan _(Host: Shengdong Zhao, 27 May 2025)_.
 - **Software Might Have Eaten the World, but Hardware Shape it** Invited talk at 2024 [KSDS Fall International Conference](https://design-science.or.kr/conference/2024f/notice/article/312) _(2 November 2024)_.